Karadawn Advert - January 1982

 Storage was also fairly generous, offering mixed 8" and 5¼" floppies, as well as up to four externally-connected 66MB hard disks, for a decent-at-the-time total of over 260MB of disk space.

-The advert claims that it was somehow manufactured by Karadawn Ltd - a UK company - in Santa Cruz, California, but that probably implies that it was actually an OEM micro.
+The advert also claims that KD 700 was somehow manufactured by Karadawn Ltd - a UK company - in Santa Cruz, California, but that probably implies that it was actually an OEM micro.

 Anyway, it retailed for £2,750 plus VAT, or around £15,600 in 2026, but was also available for lease at "approximately £20 per week", or £99 now.